jrutley/ReviewManagement/README.md

 Open a console to the ReviewManagement folder and type
 		npm test

-This will set up a continual
+This will set up a hot loaded test environment

 #### Stuff left to do: